 Counselling services are available for career, social, financial, employment, and personal development needs.
 As well, Counsellors are responsible for standardized testing and are integral in recruitment and retention initiatives to maximize the learner's opportunities for success.
 For more information on CNA's Counselling Services visit the CNA website under Counselling Services.

 College of the North Atlantic offers accommodations to students with disabilities.
 It is the student's responsibility to self-identify on the admission application.
-The Coordinators of Accessibility Services work closely with faculty to determine reasonable and appropriate accommodations when requested by a student with a documented disability.
+The Accessibility Services Coordinators work closely with faculty to determine reasonable and appropriate accommodations when requested by a student with a documented disability.
 Please check the Accessibility Services webpage for detailed information.

 Students are responsible for notifying the College each semester if disability services are required.
 Complete and submit the form below to request accommodations.
 Your form will be sent to the Coordinator of Accessibility Services at your nearest campus.